inet-framework/inet-tutorials/configurator/doc/step1.rst

 Network interface information, such as interface names and IP addresses, can be visualized using the :ned:`InterfaceTableCanvasVisualizer` module, which is already included in the network as a submodule of :ned:`IntegratedCanvasVisualizer`.
-We also turn on interface visualization, but tell the visualizer to ignore switches and access points, as they don't have IP addresses.
+We also turn on interface visualization but tell the visualizer to ignore switches and access points, as they don't have IP addresses.